CNaP-Lab/Toolkit_for_MIRA_LAB_Striatal_Segmentation/README.md

 Serrano-Sosa M, Van Snellenberg JX, Meng J, Luceno JR, Spuhler K, Weinstein JJ, Abi-Dargham A, Slifstein M, Huang C. Multitask Learning Based Three-Dimensional Striatal Segmentation of MRI: fMRI and PET Objective Assessments.
 J Magn Reson Imaging.
 2021 Nov;54(5):1623-1635. doi: 10.1002/jmri.27682.
 Epub 2021 May 10.
 PMID: 33970510; PMCID: PMC9204799.
 The original Python code ((https://github.com/MIRA-Lab-stack/Striatal_Segmentation), which was slightly modified for usability on other systems (e.g., removing hard-coded paths), was developed by Mario Serrano-Sosa, PhD and the Medical Image Research and Analysis (MIRA) Labratory, directed by Chuan Huang PhD, Associate Professor of Radiology at Emory University (previously at  Stony Brook University School of Medicine).
 This toolkit allows a user to utilize this CNN striatal segmentation, handling user inputs and performing all required image manipulations.
 The user provides a native or MNI-space structual image, a brain mask in the same space, and, optionally, a BOLD fMRI template image to reslice the output into.
 Outputs are returned in the input anatomical space and both anatomical and BOLD resolutions (latter optional).
-The toolkit was developed by John C. Williams, Srineil Nizambad, and Jared X. Van Snellenberg, at the Cognitive Neuroscience and Psychosis Lab at Stony Brook University School of Medicine.
+The toolkit was developed by John C. Williams, Srineil Nizambad, Yash Patel and Jared X. Van Snellenberg, at the Cognitive Neuroscience and Psychosis Lab at Stony Brook University School of Medicine.

 The striatal regions of interest (ROIs) segmented are the: ventral striatum (VST), pre-commissural putamen (prePU), post-commissural putamen (postPU), pre-commissural caudate (preCA), post-commissural caudate (postCA).

-The user provides a T1-weighted structural MRI image in ACPC orientation, a corresponding brain mask in ACPC orientation, and, optionally, a BOLD functional MRI template image for use in reslicing the outputs to BOLD resolution.
+The user provides a T1-weighted structural MRI image in ACPC orientation, a corresponding brain mask in ACPC orientation, and, optionally, a BOLD functional MRI template image, warp image and fnirt image for use in reslicing and warping the outputs to BOLD resolution.

 The following outputs are produced: a NIfTI image containing segmentations that can be overlaid on the T1 image and 10 separate NIfTI images for right and left hemispheric divisions of each of the 5 striatal ROIs segmented, in T1-based resolution.
-If the optional BOLD fMRI template image was specified, an additional NIfTI image containing segmentations that can be overlaid on the fMRI image and 10 separate NIfTI images for right and left hemispheric divisions of each of the 5 striatal ROIs segmented are produced, in BOLD-based resolution.
+If the optional BOLD fMRI template image was specified, an additional NIfTI image containing segmentations that can be overlaid on the fMRI image and 10 separate NIfTI images for right and left hemispheric divisions of each of the 5 striatal ROIs segmented are produced, in BOLD-based resolution in MNI space.

 The main operating script of the pipeline is main_CNNStriatalSegmentation.m.
-This script is called by CNNStriatalSegmentation_wrapper_script.m, which has a set of parameters that the user is instructed to adjust therein.
+This script is called by CNNStriatalSegmentation_example_script.m, which has a set of parameters that the user is instructed to adjust therein.
 Full running operations are discussed in the second section, RUNNING INSTRUCTIONS.

 SPM12 must be on your MATLAB path for this to work.
 You can download it from https://www.fil.ion.ucl.ac.uk/spm/software/download/ .

 INPUTS:

-1. T1-weighted structural MRI image in ACPC orientation (normalized to MNI space or otherwise), e.g., MNINonLinear/T1w_restore_brain.nii
-2. Template brain mask in ACPC orientation, in the same space as the T1w template, e.g., MNINonLinear/brainmask_fs.nii
+1. `<T1 template filename>` (e.g., ...MNINonLinear/T1w_restore_brain.nii)
+2. `<brainmask template filename>` (e.g., ...MNINonLinear/brainmask_fs.nii)
-3. Output directory
+3. `<Segmentation Output Directory>` (e.g., /mnt/drive/outputdir)
-4. OPTIONAL: BOLD functional MRI image, in the same space and orientation as the T1w template image, but in any desired resolution, e.g., MNINonLinear/Results/RSFC_fMRI_1/RSFC_fMRI_1.nii.
-This impage will be used to reslice the outputs, generated from high-resolution anatomical T1w images, to the resolution of the desired BOLD image.
+4. `<BOLD template filename>` (image to reslice (resample) to, can be a BOLD image; e.g., ...MNINonLinear/Results/RSFC_fMRI_1/RSFC_fMRI_1.nii)
+5. `<Caudate Mask>` (e.g., ...caudateMask.nii)
+6. `<Putamen Mask>` (e.g., ...putamenMask.nii)
+7. `<warpPathFileName>` (the warp from acpc_dc space to MNI space; e.g., AC-PC aligned, distortion corrected, bias field corrected, native subject space to MNI space .../acpc_dc2standard.nii.gz)
+8. `<fnirtPathFileName>` (the template T1 image used by FNIRT during preprocessing to generate the warp; e.g., Here the acpc aligned, distortion corrected, bias field corrected T1w image .../T1w_acpc_dc_restore.nii.gz)

 OUTPUTS*: